Metrical Diophantine approximation for quaternions

 Thus $\hur$ consists of $\Z^4$ together with the mid-points of the standard 4-dimensional unit cubes in $\Z^4$ and is an integral domain with division algorithm, \ie, if $\p,\q\in \hur$ with $\q\ne 0$, then there exist $\s,\r\in\hur$ with $|\r|_2<|\q|_2$ and

-(for example, see~\cite[Theorem~373]{HW}).
+(for example, see~\cite[Th.~373]{HW}).
 As a result, up to a multiplicative unit, any two Hurwitz integers have a unique greatest right (respectively left) common divisor up to a left (resp. right) unit, whence Hurwitz integers have essentially a unique factorisation~\cite{ConwaySmith}.
 Two Hurwitz integers $\q,\q'$ are said to be right (or left) coprime when their right (or left) greatest common divisor is a unit; we will write $(\q,\q')_r=1$.
 Two coprime integers $\q,\q'$ generate $\hur$ in the sense that $\hur$ is a sum of the principle ideals they generate, \ie, $\q\hur+\q'\hur=\hur$.
 A {\em{prime}} quaternion $\xi$ is divisible only by a unit and an associate of $\xi$, \ie, if in the factorisation $\xi = \q\,\q'$, either $\q$ or $\q'$ is a unit.
-Prime integer quaternions have a neat characterisation (modulo units) in terms of rational primes: an integer quaternion $\xi$ is prime if and only if $|\xi|_2^2$ is a rational prime \cite[Theorem~377]{HW}.
+Prime integer quaternions have a neat characterisation (modulo units) in terms of rational primes: an integer quaternion $\xi$ is prime if and only if $|\xi|_2^2$ is a rational prime \cite[Th.~377]{HW}.

-As a subgroup of $\R^4$, the Hurwitz integers $\hur$ are free abelian with generators $\{ i, j, k,\frac12(1+i+j+k)\}$ and form a scaled copy of the lattice spanned by the root system of the simple Lie algebra $\goth{f}_4$.
+As a subgroup of $\R^4$, the Hurwitz integers $\hur$ are free abelian with generators $\{ i, j, k,$ $\frac12(1+i+j+k)\}$ and form a scaled copy of the lattice spanned by the root system of the simple Lie algebra $\goth{f}_4$.
 A fundamental region for $\hur$ is given by the half-closed region in $\R^4$ with vertices $0,1,i,j$ and $\frac{1}{2}(1+i+j+k)$.
-It has 4-dimensional Lebesgue measure, or 4-volume, $|\Delta|= 1/2$ (the Lebesgue measure of a set $X$ will be denoted $|X|$).
+It has 4-dimensional Lebesgue measure, or 4-volume, $|\Delta|= 1/2$.
 For convenience we choose the simpler region

 The Hurwitz rationals $\hurat$ are defined to be

 A quaternion is said to be {\em{irrational}} if at least one of its (real) coordinates is irrational.
 Approximating quaternions by Hurwitz rationals $\pq\in\hurat$, where the Hurwitz integer $\q$ can be regarded as a `denominator' of the Hurwitz rational $\pq$, is an obvious analogue of approximating a real number by rationals $p/q\in\Q$.
 Distinct Hurwitz rationals enjoy essentially the same `separation' property as distinct rationals. \begin{lemma} If $\pq\ne \rs$, then